ta4j/ta4j-wiki/Forecast-Indicators.md

 The forecast API lives under `org.ta4j.core.indicators.forecast`.
 The root package contains the primary indicators most users instantiate, while state contracts, projection contracts, the `Forecast` value model, and conversion adapters live in `forecast.state`, `forecast.projection`, and `forecast.adapters`. `LogReturnIndicator` is a normal helper indicator in `org.ta4j.core.indicators.helpers`, and `EWMAIndicator` is a reusable average in `org.ta4j.core.indicators.averages`.

-**Release status:** These APIs are available on current ta4j master and are planned for ta4j 0.22.9.
-Released 0.22.8 artifacts do not contain them.
+**Release status:** ta4j 0.23.0 includes the core log-return, EWMA, Monte Carlo, adapter, and point-projection APIs.
+The estimator-independent `ForecastState`, feature-extractor, typed return-state, and `Forecast.ofSummary(...)` refinements documented here are on the foundation branch and target ta4j 0.23.1.

 For estimator-independent state contracts, feature extraction, and summary-only forecast construction, see [Forecast State Estimation](Forecast-State-Estimation.md).